Looking for a foreign investment? 5 tips on buying real estate in Dubai

 Safeguarding and maintaining your property

 When you are thousands of miles away from your overseas property, security is a natural concern.
 Whether you choose to maintain the property as a holiday home or a rental, you can hire a local property management company to look after your asset while you’re away.
 They will aid you with security management and general maintenance, eliminating any security concerns and ensure your property is kept in pristine condition.
-For example, if you invest in a hotel apartment at AYKON City on Sheikh Zayed Road, your investment will be fully managed and hassle free as all reservations and maintenance will be taken care of on your behalf.
+For example, if you invest in a Hotel apartment for sale in Dubai at AYKON City Tower B on Sheikh Zayed Road, your investment will be fully managed and hassle free as all reservations and maintenance will be taken care of on your behalf.

 Rentals are more lucrative